 The Socio-Critical System Laboratory (SCS) focuses primarily on social systems, but takes a systems engineering approach rather than traditional social systems theory.
 Research themes cover a broad range of issues, from the pharmaceuticals industry to architecture and construction.

-Symbiotic System Design Laboratory
+Symbiotic and Safety System Design Laboratory

 Creating an environmental and symbiotic society through new social and technical systems comprised of energy, agriculture, and vehicles by verifying multiple viewpoints.